robomq/robomq.io/docs/connectors.md

 1. SQL Select & AMQP Publish
 2. AMQP Get & SQL Insert

-###Overview:
+**Overview:**

 ![Diagram of DB Connector](./images/DBConnector.png)

-1. DBConnector is easily installed, configured and run on client platform, so there's no privacy hazard to your database.
+1. DBConnector is easily installed, configured, and executes on client's enterprise platform, so there is no risk of insecure access to database.
 2. DBConnector is configured to use one logical database.
 All SQL Select and Insert transactions are supported within the database.
 3. On the AMQP side, DBConnector will publish to a destination exchange and get messages from a source queue.
-4. Each Select&Publish transaction consists of one AMQP message per database record (row).
+4. Each Select & Publish transaction consists of one AMQP message per database record (row).
-5. Each Get&Insert transaction consists of one or multiple insert statements per AMQP message.
+5. Each Get & Insert transaction consists of one or multiple insert statements per AMQP message.
-6. Database records can be translated to / from AMQP message in either delimited text or JSON array.
+6. Database records can be translated to/from AMQP message in either delimited text or JSON array.
 You can specify any delimiter if use delimited text.
-7. If the destination exchange, source exchange & queue don't exist, DBConnector will create them with the default settings.
+7. If the destination exchange, source exchange & queue does not exist, DBConnector will create them using the default settings.
 8. All the methods of DBConnector returns True, False or None, which respectively indicates success, failure or empty result.
-Empty result happens when the source queue is empty or select query returns 0 row.
+Empty result happens when the source queue is empty or select query returns 0 rows.
-9. Messages fail to process be "dead lettered".
+9. Messages that fail during processing (i.e. invalid content, database transaction failure, etc.) will be "dead lettered".
 You can find them in the dead letter queue and deal with them later.
 10. DBConnector handles all possible exceptions to prevent your invoker process from being interrupted.
 It will print the error or warning and write log if you have enabled logging.

-###Prerequisite:

-1. Install python-pyodbc and the ODBC driver for chosen database.
-2. Create dead letter queue in your vhost with the script `deadLetterQueue.py` provided by [robomq.io](http://www.robomq.io).
-Get the help session for detailed usage.

-		python deadLetterQueue.py -?

-###Configuration:
+**Configuration:**

 The configuration file is written in JSON format.
 It consists of 3 major sections, "database", "broker" and "format".